oxylabs/oxylabs-sdk-go/README.md

 ### Context Options for Google sources

-The SDK easily allows you to send in context options relevant to google sources.
+You can send in context options relevant to `google` sources.
+Here's an example for Google Search scraping:

-Here is an example of how you could send context options for Google Search:

 ```go
 res, err := c.ScrapeGoogleSearch(